 Statistics prove just how big the need is for people with this kind of training:

-- Each year, at least one million Canadians receive publicly funded home support services.
-And it's estimated that an additional 500,000 people get home care through private funding.**
+- According to the Canadian Home Care Association, at least one million Canadians receive publicly funded home support services each year.
+And it's estimated that an additional 500,000 people get home care through private funding.

-- In 2014, it was reported that since they were 15 years old, 52 percent of women and 40 percent of men aged 45 or older have had to provide care to a friend or family member who was disabled, limited by age, or chronically ill.***
+- In 2014, statistics from the University of Alberta revealed that since they were 15 years old, 52 percent of women and 40 percent of men aged 45 or older have had to provide care to a friend or family member who was disabled, limited by age, or chronically ill.

-- In 2014, the number of Canadians aged 45 and over who acted as caregivers to family members or friends was 3.8 million.***
+- The University of Alberta data showed that in 2014, the number of Canadians aged 45 and over who acted as caregivers to family members or friends was 3.8 million.